 Selective serotonin reuptake inhibitors (SSRIs)

 SSRIs remain the most prescribed antidepressants.
-Fluoxetine (Prozac) was the first SSRI approved by the FDA for the treatment of depression.
+Fluoxetine (Prozac) was the first SSRI approved by the FDA to treat depression.

 Other commonly prescribed SSRIs include: